zhangzhengsmiling/ice/README.md

 Lint script, it can be used just like `eslint`, and it encapsulates some eslint config.

 You can run eslint by script, `ice lint src --ext .tsx,.ts`.Besides you can get more details by running `ice lint --help`.

+### ice ci [options]

+`ci` script provides toolkit for front end engineering.

+#### SUPPORT LIST:

+- --husky

+- --commitizen

+- --commitlint

+- --standard-version

+Here are some options you can pass to the command (also you can get more information by `ice ci -h`):

+#### 1. ice ci --husky

+- First, it will chekout whether there is 'husky' fileld in your package.json.If so, it will skip whithout installing dependencies or writing 'commit-msg'
+- If you have nerver installed `husky`, it will install `husky@4.3.6` by yarn.
+- Then, it will writing `commit-msg` hook to your package.json, and please make sure you have installed commitment by `ice ci --commitilint` or manually.

+*NOTES:* The version of husky is 4.3.6, and it maybe cause errors by upgrade to 5.0.
+If you want to use husky of higher version, maybe you can turn to official document for help.

+#### 2. ice ci --commitizen

+- First, it will checkout whether there is 'config' filed in your package.json.If so, it will skip too.
+- If not, it will instlall `commitizen` and `cz-conventional-changelog` and writing config of `commitizen` to your package.json.
+- Then you can run `git cz` for testing.

+#### 3. ice ci --commitlint

+- It will install packages directly, `@commitlint/config-conventional` and `@commitlint/cli`.
+- And Then it will create '.commitlinttc.js' file on your word directory.

+#### 4. ice ci --standard-version

+- First, it will install packages, `standard-version`
+- And add script 'release: yarn standard-version' to the field 'scripts' of your packages.json.
+- If 'release' field has already been used, you can add manually.

+#### NOTES：

+Scripts of all may cause the fields of package.json sorting again.
+Because, it may convert json string into object, and then  it will parse object into json string.